mxaddict/www.codedmaster.com/content/blog/2026-01-28-seamless-password-management-on-linux.md

   environments, specifically leveraging `hyprctl` (from Hyprland) and `jq` to fetch the title of the currently focused window.
 - **Domain Extraction:** From the window title, it uses a regular expression to extract a domain name.
-For example, if your browser title is "Sign in - GitHub", it will attempt to extract "github.com".
+For example, if your browser shows the page URL in its title, like "Sign in - https://github.com/login", it will extract "github.com".
 This domain is then used to pre-filter the `pass` entries, significantly speeding up your selection.
 - **Delegation:** Finally, `.menu-autofill` calls `.menu-pass`, passing along the determined mode (e.g., `pass`, `auth`) and the extracted domain as a filter.